 Here’s is where this dish is remarkable.
 A proper pozole is made from a robust bone stock (usually pork).
 That bone stock has plenty of nutrients.
 There is also some heat that comes from all those vitamin rich dried chilis.
 The more you eat, the more water you will need; thereby hydration.
 Lastly it has some friendly carbs from the hominy.
 Wow, lots of things at work here to make you feel good again.

-Without further ado here is my nod to the Mexican (Aztec) culture for bringing such a solid dish to North America.
+Without further ado here is my nod to the Mexican (Aztec) culture for creating such a solid dish.

 My Three Tenets for a Great Pozole Rojo Recipe